moj-analytical-services/writing_functions_in_r/README.md

 Example 8: the ellipsis argument
 --------------------------------

 Sometimes being able to pass an arbitrary number of arguments can be useful, especially when another function is called within a wrapper function.
-This requires the ellipsis construct `...`, which is designed to pass a variable number of arguments to a function.
+This requires the ellipsis construct, `...`, which is designed to pass a variable number of arguments to a function.
 Here's an example:

 ``` r
 plot_x_and_y <- function(x, y, ...){